 The professor calls us to the front.
 I practice my part by saying it under my breath.
+I'm still late.

 I try not to stumble, but my foot gets stuck to the chair and I trip.
 Mother doesn't like when I stumble.